chromaui/chromatic-docs/hoverfocus.md

 ## Make your stories interactive

-As of 6.4, stories are capable of simulating user interactions via the [play](https://storybook.js.org/docs/react/writing-stories/play-function) function.
+As of 6.4, stories are capable of simulating user interactions via the [`play`](https://storybook.js.org/docs/react/writing-stories/play-function) function.
 Interactions allow you to verify how a component responds to user input (e.g., hover, focus, click, type).
 Chromatic awaits `play` function execution before taking a snapshot.

 ## JavaScript-triggered hover states

-If the hover behavior is triggered via JavaScript (e.g., tooltips or dropdowns), write a `play` function to simulate hover.
-Use Storybook's instrumented version of Testing Library.
+If the hover behavior is triggered via JavaScript like tooltips or dropdowns, write a `play` function to simulate it using Storybook's instrumented version of Testing Library.
 For example:

 ```js
 // Form.stories.js|jsx